ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302/workshop2.md

 In order to get some statistics over time, let’s aggregate the data per child and age bracket, and calculate the share of valid words in each period.
-We use the `floor()` function to round the age to the nearest month, and then group by the child’s name and age bracket to calcuate the average of the `is_valid` variable.
+We use the `floor()` function to round the age to the nearest month, and then group by the child’s name and age bracket to calculate the average of the `is_valid` variable.

 ``` r